What is the highest-paying symbol in Dragon Link?

 The highest-paying symbol in Dragon Link is the game’s top premium theme icon — for example, the Dragon Gate in Golden Century, the Golden Buddha in Happy & Prosperous, and the Tiger in Panda Magic.
 On a five-of-a-kind combination at standard denomination settings, these symbols typically award 100x–150x your bet in base gameplay.
 Fireball symbols are not the highest-paying symbol — they trigger the Hold & Spin feature instead and do not award standard payline wins.

-Dragon Link is one of Aristocrat’s most recognizable land-based slot series, built around Asian-themed gameplay and progressive jackpot mechanics.
+Dragon Link is one of Aristocrat’s most recognizable land-based series, built around Asian-themed gameplay and progressive jackpot mechanics.
 Understanding symbol values matters significantly for players seeking maximum payouts.
 The highest-paying symbol varies by variant — Golden Century, Panda Magic, Happy & Prosperous, and Autumn Moon each feature unique premium icons tied to their theme.
 Crucially, fireballs and orb symbols serve a completely different function: they trigger the Hold & Spin feature rather than contributing to standard payline wins.
-The sections below break down the top symbol for each variant, verified payout multipliers by tier, and how denomination affects your actual return.
+The sections below break down the top symbol for each variant, verified pay values by tier, and how bet size affects your actual return.

-Each Dragon Link variant uses a unique set of premium icons.
-The top symbol in each game's paytable is always the flagship thematic character — the one that defines the title's visual identity.
-The table below lists the top symbol per variant alongside its typical five-of-a-kind multiplier range, tested at the $0.25 denomination level.
-Values shift at higher denominations; see the denomination section below.
+Each variant uses a unique set of premium icons.
+The top symbol in each game’s paytable is always the flagship thematic character — the one that defines the title’s visual identity.
+The table below lists the top symbol per variant alongside its typical five-of-a-kind pay range, tested at the $0.25 coin level.
+Values shift at higher bet sizes; see the bet size section below.

 |---|---|---|---|